 8. Who installs the BAT?

-All BATs must be installed by a St. Mary’s County licensed septic contractor that has also been certified by Maryland Department of the Environment to install BATs.
+All BATs must be installed by a St. Mary’s County licensed septic contractor who is certified by the Maryland Department of the Environment to install BATs and is also registered with the State to provide Onsite Wastewater Services.
 Contact the Health Department for a current list.

 9. If I own more than one property, can I apply for grant funding more than once?